KiwifruitDev/sfm_sample_script/README.md

-# sfm_sample_script
+# SFM Sample Script
-A template for creating a script that can be run in Source Filmmaker.
+A template for creating a main menu script for Source Filmmaker.

+Accessible through `scripts` -> `kiwifruitdev` -> `sample` in Source Filmmaker.

+Loading the script window twice will tell the user that it is already running, with the option to run it again anyways.